Clustering & Cluster Features

-from histolytics.data import hgsc_nuclei_wsi, hgsc_tissue_wsi
+from histolytics.data import cervix_nuclei, cervix_tissue

-tis = hgsc_tissue_wsi()
+tis = cervix_tissue()

-nuc.plot(ax=ax, column="class_name", aspect=1)
+nuc.plot(ax=ax, column="class_name", aspect=1, legend=False)

 ax.set_axis_off()